benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 1. Variable names: a variable in a `case` clause doesn't return its value like in ordinary code, it binds it as a name.
 This means `case RED` doesn't work as you expect -- it will set a new variable named `RED`, not match your colour constant.
 To match on constants, they have to have a dot in them -- so `case Colors.RED` works.
 In writing some of the code above I actually made this mistake: I wrote `case ('commit' | 'tree' | 'blob', mode)`, expecting it to match if the tuple's second item was equal to `mode`, but of course it would have set `mode` to the second item.
 2. Class patterns: these look like function calls, but they're really `isinstance` and `hasattr` tests.
 It looks nice, but it's sometimes confusing.
 It also means you can't match on the result of an actual function call -- that would have to be in an `if` guard.

+The rationale PEP does acknowledge these syntax variations in the ["Patterns" section](https://www.python.org/dev/peps/pep-0635/#id2):

+> Although patterns might superficially look like expressions, it is important to keep in mind that there is a clear distinction.
+In fact, no pattern is or contains an expression.
+It is more productive to think of patterns as declarative elements similar to the formal parameters in a function definition.

 **The __match_args__ magic.** In my opinion the `__match_args__` feature is too magical, and requires developers to decide which of a class's attributes should be position-matchable, if any.
 It's also strange that the `__match_args__` order could be different from the order of the class's `__init__` parameters (though in practice you'd try not to do that).
 I can see why they've included this feature, as it makes the likes of AST node matching really nice, but it's not very explicit.

 **Cost for other implementations.** CPython is by far the most commonly-used Python interpreter, but there are also others, such as PyPy and MicroPython, that will have to decide whether or not to implement this feature.
 Other interpreters are always playing catch-up anyway, but a feature of this size at this stage in Python's history will make it even harder for other implementations to keep up.